-A visa petition is the first step in applying for U.S. permanent residence, commonly called a "green card."
+A visa petition is the first step in applying to the U.S. immigration authorities for U.S. permanent residence, commonly called a "green card."
 Let's say you qualify to immigrate through either a family member or a company that wants to hire you.
 Perhaps, for example, your father is a U.S. citizen or permanent resident.
 Or perhaps you've been offered a high-level job, and the employer has already recruited for American employees and found none who were qualified, willing, and able.

-The idea of the visa petition is to prove your petitioner's interest in helping you immigrate, and that the petitioner has the right and ability to do so, based on your relationship.
+The idea of the visa petition is to prove your petitioner's interest in helping you immigrate, and that the petitioner has the right and ability to do so, based on your relationship and other factors.
 If, for example, your mother, who is a U.S. permanent resident, filed a visa petition for you, she would need to include a copy of your birth certificate showing that she is really your mother, and of her green card, showing that she is really a permanent resident.

-Or, for example, if an employer filed a visa petition for you, it would need to attach proof that a labor certification was granted, proof that it can actually pay the wages it's offering you (such as its tax returns or annual reports), copies of your college degrees if the job requires a certain level of education, and more.
+Or, for example, if an employer filed a visa petition for you, it would need to attach proof that a labor certification was granted (itself a lengthy process, called PERM, which involves proving to the U.S. Department of Labor that no U.S. workers are qualified, willing, and able to take the job); proof that it can actually pay the wages it's offering you (such as its tax returns or annual reports), copies of your college degrees if the job requires a certain level of education, and more.